syncfusion-content/blazor-docs/blazor/pdfviewer-2/annotation/comments.md

 ---
 layout: post
-title: Comments in Blazor SfPdfViewer Component | Syncfusion&reg;
+title: Comments in Blazor SfPdfViewer Component | Syncfusion
-description: Checkout and learn here all about comments in Syncfusion&reg; Blazor SfPdfViewer component and much more details.
+description: Checkout and learn here all about comments in Syncfusion Blazor SfPdfViewer component and much more details.
 platform: Blazor
 control: SfPdfViewer
 documentation: ug